Medically reviewed by Dr. Nancy Shannon, MD, PhD on January 13, 2020

-The length of time that it will take for your birth control pills to protect you will be determined by which type of oral contraceptive you take.
-After the initial waiting period, oral contraceptive can be 99% effective at preventing pregnancy when taken as directed and 91% effective with typical use.
+The length of time it will take for your birth control pills to prevent pregnancy can range from immediately to seven days, depending on the type of oral contraceptive.
+After the initial waiting period, birth control pills can be 99 percent effective at preventing pregnancy when taken exactly as directed and 91 percent effective with typical use.

-Unless you have a shorter cycle, 23 days or less, the pill will become effective immediately if you begin taking the pills within the correct time frame.
+Unless you have a shorter cycle, 23 days or less, the pill will become effective immediately if you begin taking it within the correct time frame.
 If you do have a shortened cycle, it can take two full days for the pill to become effective at preventing pregnancy.

 How Long Does it Take a Combination Pill to Work?

 If you start the combination pill on the first day of your period, you should be protected right away.
 If you start the combination pill at any other time during or after your period, it can take a week to become fully effective, so use a backup form of contraceptive during this time to avoid getting pregnant.